prantlf/vp/README.md

 # V Package Manager

-Helps with development, installation and maintenance of VPM packages.
+Helps with development, installation and maintenance of VPM, NPM and Cargo packages.

 ## Synopsis